sxzz/rolldown-plugin-dts/performance-issue.md

 - Approach: build a single comprehensive Program (flattened sources) while normalizing compiler options for correct sourcemaps (remove `rootDir`, `outDir`, `declarationDir`).
 - Watch-mode correctness for `.d.ts` was not guaranteed then; that is what we later fixed.

+#### What changed between branches (diff highlights)

+- Program creation and caching
+  - fix/#80: Reused `context.programs` when possible; created Program on-demand and cached it.
+  - fix/watch-tsc-dts: Always creates a new Program for every emit and replaces cache (`context.programs = [program]`).
+Additionally, `tscEmit` clears cached programs before emit.
+- Solution builder behavior
+  - fix/#80: `force: !incremental` (respects incremental builds; avoids rebuilds when not needed).
+  - fix/watch-tsc-dts: `force: true` (always rebuilds the entire solution in watch).
+- Invalidation strategy
+  - fix/#80: Targeted invalidation via `invalidateContextFile(file)`.
+  - fix/watch-tsc-dts: Global resets on `watchChange()` (clears `files` and `programs`, or `rpc.reset()`), plus `this.addWatchFile(id)` to ensure virtual module invalidation.
+- Aggregation approach (from fix/#80 and retained in fix/watch-tsc-dts)
+  - Build a single comprehensive Program by aggregating all `.ts` sources from all referenced projects; remove `rootDir`, `outDir`, `declarationDir` to fix sourcemap paths.

+Net effect: In watch mode, every change triggers a solution rebuild and a fresh, large Program recreation, then repeats per entry during emits.

 #### Changes that introduced correctness (but slowed builds)

 - Branch: `fix/watch-tsc-dts`.